 These major updates can take some time to reach your PC since Microsoft and PC manufacturers do extensive testing before fully rolling them out.
 Let’s take a look at what’s included in the latest version, how to find out what version you’re running, and how you can skip the wait and get the most recent version if you don’t already have it.

-The Latest Version is the Fall Creators Update
+The Latest Version Is the 2022 Update

 How to Check if You Have the Latest Version

 To see which version of Windows 10 you have, open your Start menu, and then click the gear-shaped “Settings” icon to open the Settings app.
 You can also fire up the app by pressing Windows+I.